 Although Miracle Whip is a fine substitute for mayonnaise in almost any recipe, it won’t work here.
-Miracle Whip is a combination of mayonnaise and other ingredients; because it doesn’t have enough egg in it like real mayonnaise does, it will separate when you add the honey, which is quite dense.
+Miracle Whip is a combination of mayonnaise and other ingredients.
+Because it doesn’t have enough egg in it as real mayonnaise does, it will separate when you add the honey, which is quite dense.

 Copycat Outback Steakhouse Honey Mustard Dressing

 - 1 1/2 cups mayonnaise